-- (b) Refer to setback as defined in Section 8. - (c) Measured from edge of road surface, or edge of legally established right of way if no road exists. - (d) In all districts restrictions on setback of structures from property lines may be varied or nullified by written agreement with the abutting property owner.
+- (b) Refer to setback as defined in Section 8. - (c) Public roads are measured from edge of road surface, or edge of legally established right of way if no road exists.
+Where the setback is from a private road or right-of-way, the setback shall be equal to the property line setback requirements of the district in which the property is located. - (d) In all districts restrictions on setback of structures from property lines may be varied or nullified by written agreement with the abutting property owner.
 Said agreement or a copy of said agreement showing signatures shall be filed at the Municipal Office. - (e) The minimum SC setback from shoreline is 75 feet except for functionally water-dependent structures. - (f) Within the shoreland zone: No new lot shall be created except in conformity with all of the requirements of this Ordinance for the district in which it is located.
 In addition to shore frontage, refer to Section 6B.11.4.3 for the required minimum lot width.
 For the required measurements, refer to shore frontage and minimum lot width in Section 8.
 When a legally existing parcel does not contain any shore frontage, the lot may be divided such that the newly created lots do not contain any shore frontage as otherwise required in Sections 3.5 and 6B.11.4.3, provided that all other minimum lot dimensional standards are met, including but not limited to lot area and minimum lot width. - (g) Primary residential use in a Shoreland Commercial District must meet the dimensional requirements of the adjacent residential district.
 This requirement does not apply to projects that include covenants held by a qualified workforce housing entity. - (h1) Height: Structures outside the shoreland zone shall not exceed forty (40) feet.
 In exceptional cases, which meet the standards of this Ordinance and will not adversely affect the skyline of the Town, Conditional Use Approval may be issued, notwithstanding the above height limitations.
 Placement of fill to circumvent this height requirement is prohibited. - (h2) Height: Structures in the shoreland zone shall not exceed thirty-five (35) feet.
 Placement of fill circumvent this height requirement is prohibited. - (k) Minimum Lot Size for Cluster Subdivision and Workforce Housing development shall only apply to lots in a subdivision that is approved by the Planning Board under the cluster development provisions. - (n) The setback from the normal high-water line of a great pond is 100 feet, except for these lots where the setback is 75 feet, indicated below.